 How Long Do I Have to File a Claim?

-Florida has a four-year statute of limitations for most motor vehicle accidents.
+Florida has a two-year statute of limitations for most motor vehicle accidents.
 Consult with a lawyer quickly to make sure you know how long you have to file.
 Giiven that memories fade, documents disappear, and so do witnesses, it’s essential to consult an experienced accident attorney sooner rather than later.

 Will It Cost Me to Find Out About My Case?